nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### Abstract

 This RFC describes the generic requirements for [Verifiable Credentials (VC)](https://www.w3.org/TR/vc-data-model/) within the Nuts specification.
 It also lists all required chapters for a specific VC RFC.
+This RFC uses the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) specification.

 ### Status